Memorial to the Victims of Communism

-The Memorial to the victims of Communism (Pomník obětem komunismu) is a series of statues in Prague commemorating the victims of the communist era between 1948 and 1989.
+The Memorial to the Victims of Communism (Pomník obětem komunismu) is a series of statues in Prague commemorating the victims of the communist regime in Czechoslovakia between 1948 and 1989.
 It is located at the base of Petřín hill, Újezd street in the Malá Strana or the Lesser Town area.

 It was unveiled on the 22 May 2002, twelve years after the fall of communism in the Eastern Bloc, and is the work of Czech sculptor Olbram Zoubek and architects Jan Kerel and Zdeněk Holzel.
 It was supported by the local council and Confederation of Political Prisoners (KPV).

 Description

-It shows six bronze copies of a single individual, standing on a flight of stairs, each statue in a different stage of the individual's destruction.
-The statues appear more "decayed" the further away they are from you - losing limbs and their bodies breaking open.
-It symbolises how political prisoners were affected by Communism.
+The memorial shows six bronze statues depicting a single individual standing on a flight of stairs.
+Each statue is in a different state of decay representing the different stages of the individual's destruction.
+This symbolizes the treatment of political prisoners by the Communist government.
+The individual's continual defiance is represented by the fact that all of the statues, regardless of the level of decay, remain standing.

-There is also a bronze strip that runs along the centre of the memorial, showing estimated numbers of those impacted by communism:
+There is also a bronze strip that runs along the centre of the memorial, showing the estimated numbers of individuals that faced state repression during the communist era: